pytorch/serve/docs/llm_deployment.md

 docker run --rm -ti --gpus all -e HUGGING_FACE_HUB_TOKEN=$token -p 8080:8080 -v data:/data ts/llm --model_id meta-llama/Meta-Llama-3-8B-Instruct --disable_token
 ```

-To change the model you just need to exchange the identifier fo the `--model_id` parameter.
+To change the model you just need to exchange the identifier given to the `--model_id` parameter.
 You can test the model with:
 ```bash
 curl -X POST -d '{"prompt":"Hello, my name is", "max_new_tokens": 50}' --header "Content-Type: application/json" "http://localhost:8080/predictions/model"
 ```

 You can change any of the sampling argument for the request by using the [VLLM SamplingParams keywords](https://docs.vllm.ai/en/stable/dev/sampling_params.html#vllm.SamplingParams).
-E.g. for setting the sampling temperatur to 0 we can do:
+E.g. for setting the sampling temperature to 0 we can do:
 ```bash
 curl -X POST -d '{"prompt":"Hello, my name is", "max_new_tokens": 50, "temperature": 0}' --header "Content-Type: application/json" "http://localhost:8080/predictions/model"
 ```

-TorchServe's llm launcher scripts offers some customization options as well.
+TorchServe's LLM launcher scripts offers some customization options as well.
 To rename the model endpoint from `predictions/model` to something else you can add `--model_name <SOME_NAME>` to the `docker run` command.

 The launcher script can also be used outside a docker container by calling this after installing TorchServe following the [installation instruction](https://github.com/pytorch/serve/blob/feature/single_cmd_llm_deployment/README.md#-quick-start-with-torchserve).